PhilBladen/ManifoldTwitchIntegration/README.md

+# Deprecated!

+As of Nov 7th 2022, Manifold Markets Twitch Bot has been merged into the main [Manifold repository](https://github.com/manifoldmarkets/manifold).
+This repository will no longer receive updates, and may be deleted at any point.

 # Manifold Markets Twitch Bot

 This repo has everything required to host the Manifold Twitch Bot, and associated overlay and dock browser sources for OBS.